tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Hey baby I wish your name was asynchronous... ... so you'd give me a callback. 🤖
+⚡ AI Joke of the Day: 🤖 The generation of random numbers is too important to be left to chance. 🤖

 ---